UNCP Percussion Studio and Ensemble Handbook/Syllabus 2014-2015

 Cell phones are to be turned off and left out of the rehearsal and lesson space.
 Students are not to wear any form of Bluetooth or wireless apparatus during rehearsals or lessons.
 If a cell phone needs to be available for emergency purposes that must be cleared with the instructor in advance.

-The University of North Carolina at Pembroke has two percussion ensembles and one world percussion ensemble comprised of percussion majors and minors.
+The University of North Carolina at Pembroke has a percussion ensemble and a world percussion ensemble comprised of percussion majors and minors.
 These ensembles comprise a major part of the percussionist’s performance experience.
 With very few exceptions the ensembles are devoted to performing literature written expressly for percussion, encompassing a wide spectrum of styles.
-In addition music from other cultures (Afro-Cuban, Middle Eastern, Mexican marimba, African, etc.) will be included on percussion ensemble programs.
+In addition music from various cultures (Afro-Cuban, Middle Eastern, Mexican marimba, African, etc.) will be included on percussion ensemble programs.
 The role of percussion in twentieth century music as a catalyst for acoustical experimentation, compositional theories, and instrumental experimentation and evolution is a fantastic historical perspective and one which still maintains its influential position in a multitude of current musical interests.

 The ability to rehearse quickly and efficiently is a collective effort.
 Therefore the following rules will be in effect for all rehearsals.
 Failure to abide by these rules may result in your dismissal from rehearsal and possibly the ensemble.